 _Single Leading Underscores

-So basically one underline in the beginning of a method, function or data member means you shouldn’t access this method because it’s not part of the API.
+So basically one underline at the beginning of a method, function, or data member means you shouldn’t access this method because it’s not part of the API.
 Let’s look at this snippet of code:

-The snippet is taken from Django source code (django/forms/forms.py).
-This suggests that errors is a property, and it’s also a part of the API, but the method, _get_errors, is “private”, so one shouldn’t access it.
+The snippet is taken from the Django source code (django/forms/forms.py).
+This suggests that errors are property, and it’s also a part of the API, but the method, _get_errors, is “private”, so one shouldn’t access it.

 __Double Leading Underscores